 Tiger Quoll Facts

-- Furthermore, this quite interesting animal also stands out for its size.
+- This interesting animal also stands out for its size.
 That’s because it ranks as the largest extant carnivorous marsupial in the region it inhabits.
-In addition, though not the heaviest, the species nevertheless qualifies as the longest known such marsupial on earth.
+Though not the heaviest, the species nevertheless qualifies as the longest known such marsupial on earth.

-- In addition, within its zone of habitation, science considers it to be an apex predator.
+- Within its zone of habitation, science considers it an apex predator.
 Biologists also recognize two known subspecies.
-Quite unfortunately, the IUCN presently lists the Tiger Quoll as Near Threatened.
-Sadly, it remains especially vulnerable to habitat loss and climate change.
+For now, the IUCN lists the Tiger Quoll as Near Threatened.
+Sadly, it remains vulnerable to habitat loss and climate change.

 Tiger Quoll Physical Description